-Figure 12: Manoeuvring Clearance in an Alcove, Parallel Approach

-8.3.5 Visibility

-Where stationary ICT provides one or more display screens, at least one of each type of display screen shall be positioned such that the information on the screen is legible from a point located 1 015 mm (40 inches) above the centre of the floor of the operating area).

-NOTE: The intent of this requirement is that the information on the screen can be read by users with normal vision and appropriate language skills, when seated in a wheelchair.
+are therefore not in scope of this clause.

+Advice and requirements related to access and manoeuvring spaces can be found in [i.35] and [i.64].

-i.35i.648.3.6 Installation instructions
+8.3.14 Installation instructions

-stationary ICTInstallation instructions shall be made available for all stationary ICT.
-These instructions shall give guidance on how to install the ICT in a manner that takes into account applicable requirements for accessibility of the built environment as they apply to the installation of the ICT.
-Where there are no such requirements the instructions should require that the dimensions of the installed ICT conform to clauses 8.3.2 to 8.3.5 of the present document.
+Where ICT is stationary ICT, installation instructions shall be made available, that give guidance on how to install the stationary ICT in compliance with the applicable requirements of clause 8.3 of the present document and take into account applicable requirements for accessibility of the built environment as they apply to the installation of the ICT.

-i.64applicable requirementsaccessibilityi.358.4 Mechanically operable parts
+Note: EN 17210 [i.64] is the European standard that defines applicable requirements for accessibility of the built environment in Europe.
+Other applicable requirements may be found in ISO 21542 [i.35].

+8.4 Operable parts

 8.4.1 Numeric keys

-Where provided, physical numeric keys arranged in a rectangular keypad layout shall have the number five key tactilely distinct from the other keys of the keypad.
+Where ICT is, or includes, hardware, and has physical numeric keys arranged in a rectangular keypad layout, the number five key shall be tactilely distinct from the other keys of the keypad.

-NOTE: Recommendation ITU-T E.161 [i.19] describes the 12-key telephone keypad layout and provides further details of the form of tactile markers.
+Note: Recommendation ITU-T E.161 [i.19] describes the 12-key telephone keypad layout and provides further details of the form of tactile markers.

-8.4.2 Operation of mechanical parts
+8.4.2 Operation of operable parts

-8.4.2.1 Means of operation of mechanical parts
+8.4.2.1 Means of operation

-operable partsWhere a control requires grasping, pinching, or twisting of the wrist to operate it, an accessible alternative means of operation that does not require these actions shall be provided.
+Where ICT is, or includes, hardware, and has operable parts that require grasping, pinching, or twisting of the wrist to operate, the ICT shall provide at least one mode of operation that does not require these actions.

-8.4.2.2 Force of operation of mechanical parts
+8.4.2.2 Force of operation of operable parts

-Where a control requires a force greater than 22,2 N to operate it, an accessible alternative means of operation that requires a force less than 22,2 N shall be provided.
+Where ICT is, or includes, hardware, and has a control that requires a force greater than 22,2 N to operate it, the ICT shall provide a means of operation that does not requires a force greater than 22,2 N.

-NOTE: ISO 21542:i.352011 []: Building Construction - Accessibility and Usability of the Built Environment recommends a value between 2,5 and 5 Newtons.
+Note: ISO 21542:2021 [i.35] recommends a value between 2,5 and 5 N.

-8.4.3 Keys, tickets and fare cards
+8.4.3 Keys, tickets and cards

-Where ICT provides keys, tickets or fare cards, and their orientation is important for further use, they shall have an orientation that is tactilely discernible.
+Where ICT is, or includes, hardware, and has keys, tickets or cards, and the orientation of the keys, tickets or cards is important for further use, the keys, tickets or cards shall each have an orientation that is tactilely discernible.

-NOTE: ETSI ETS 300 767 [i.7] defines suitable tactile indications for plastic cards.
+Note: ETSI ETS 300 767 [i.7] defines suitable tactile indications for plastic cards.

 8.5 Tactile indication of speech mode

-Where ICT is designed for shared use and speech outputspeech output is available, a tactile indication of the means to initiate the speech mode of operation shall be provided.
+Where ICT is, or includes, hardware, and the ICT is intended for public shared use, and speech output is available, a tactile indication of the means to initiate the speech mode of operation shall be provided.

-NOTE: The tactile indication could include Braille instructions.
+Note: The tactile indication could include braille instructions.